 - A group of 10 bachelor students Game Technology.
 Size: 15 EC per student, 20 weeks half time, a total of 100 weeks.
 A student of the Grafisch Lyceum Utrecht (GLU) will make the visuals.
 Costs: 15.000 €.
 A contract on intellectual and software property rights is handled through our project office.
 The emphasis is on programming, not on inventing a game.

 - A group of 6 University of Arts Utrecht (HKU) students with a Game & Media Technology master student from us.
 Size: 15 EC per student, 20 weeks half time, a total of 60 weeks.
 The emphasis is on designing the game, there is only one programmer.

 - Hire student assistants through 253Games, the game studio at UU.
 Cost (student assistant rate) and scope are variable because not tied to an educational program.
 253Games works on a projects basis.
-Each project is defined by a project description stating the overall idea of the game, the main elements of the game, the stakeholders, and the size of the project in terms of number of hours and number of students assistants.
+Each project is defined by a project description stating the overall idea of the game, the main elements of the game, the stakeholders, and the size of the project in terms of number of hours and number of students assistants (internal link).
 The studio has a coordinator who holds consultations with the clients, acquires students, handles contracts, and supervises running projects.